#Reasoning

 We try to get our content from DB, check if the result is truthy and then either return it or generate new content which we subsequently store in the database.

-and before it completes the first time we call it a few
+execute, and before it completes the first time we call it a few more times.

-pretty fast, but we still don’t want to do 20 calls
+Redis is pretty fast, but we still don’t want to do 20 calls where 2 would

-where 2 would suffice, or even worse, 10 potentially
+suffice, or even worse, 10 potentially expensive function calls.

 Redis is pretty fast, and it can surely handle setting the same key several times, but I feel like that’s what you call a race condition.